-An evaluation at the High School in 2014 in the area of the proposed rear or southern car park revealed a Roman ditch dating to the late 1st century AD (CAT Report 762).
+An evaluation at the County High School for Girls in 2014 in the area of the proposed rear or southern car park revealed a Roman ditch dating to the late 1st century AD (CAT Report 762).
 The ditch was aligned parallel to the ditches seen in the 1939 excavations (i.e. Heath Farm Dyke North).
 What is unclear is whether the 2014 ditch is merely an agricultural field ditch, or whether it is part of a wider defensive scheme including the Heath Farm Dyke and the 'triple-ditched dyke' on the school site.
-An evaluation undertaken by CAT in 2016 towards the centre of the County High School for Girls identified a Roman ditch aligned north-east to south-west (CAT Report 975).
+An evaluation undertaken by CAT in 2016 towards the centre of the County High School for Girls identified a Roman ditch aligned northeast to southwest (CAT Report 975).
 This was recorded along with five modern and two natural features.
 Another evaluation was carried out in January 2018 in advance of the construction of a multi-functional hall and two additional car parks.
 Three undated pits, two post-Roman pits and two natural features were recorded (CAT Report 1211).

-In 2019, CAT carried out a further evaluation and excavation immediately to the south of the current site, in advance of the construction of a new building.
+In 2019, CAT carried out a further evaluation and excavation immediately to the east of the school, in advance of the construction of a new building.
 Excavations revealed a concentrated area of Roman remains consisting of six ditches and nine pits.
-These features produced a substantial assemblage of 3rd- and 4th-century pottery and CBM which suggested that a Roman villa may have stood in the vicinity during this period, possibly to the south-east of the excavation area.
-Two ditches, a pit and a pit/tree-throw dating to the medieval or post-medieval periods were also uncovered (CAT Reports 1449 & 1507).
+These features produced a substantial assemblage of 3rd- and 4th-century pottery and CBM which suggested that a Roman villa may have stood in the vicinity during this period, possibly to the southeast of the excavation area.
+Two ditches, a pit and a pit/treethrow dating to the medieval or post-medieval periods were also uncovered (CAT Reports 1449 & 1507).

-In April 2020, CAT undertook another excavation to the south of the school, prior to the extension of a classroom (CAT Report 1549).
-This excavation uncovered only a single modern pit or digger bucket cut, further emphasising that the main focus of Roman activity lies to the north and east of the school.
+In April 2020, CAT undertook another excavation to the south of the school, prior to the extension of a classroom.
+Only a single modern pit or digger bucket cut was uncovered, further emphasising that the main focus of Roman activity lies to the north and east of the school (CAT Report 1549).